 Technology has transformed the way we do business and opened up opportunities for growth that many companies could only dream of.
-Online retail, mobile payments and big data are some of the few trends that have profoundly changed business models.
+Everything from OKR software which simplifies and speeds up business operations, to the emergence of online retail, mobile payments, and big data are some of the few trends that have profoundly changed business models.
+There are even business consulting firms, similar to Planned ascent that help to ensure that your business growth continues, giving your company more opportunities to be successful.
 For many organisations, however, the traditional bread and butter of business – signing contracts, creating and sharing documents and reviewing presentations – hasn’t changed significantly in recent years.

 It’s astounding how much time businesses actually waste dealing with documents.
 Workplace productivity studies have found that, on average, employees spend:

 5 hours a week filing and organising documents